Peoples Health Group Medicare (HMO-POS)

-We may add or remove drugs from our formulary during the year.
-If we remove drugs from our formulary, add prior authorization, quantity limits or step therapy restrictions on a drug, or move a drug to a higher cost-sharing level, we must notify affected members of the change at least 60 days before the change becomes effective, or at the time the member requests a refill of the drug, at which time the member will receive a 60-day supply of the drug.
+Peoples Health may add or remove drugs from our formulary during the year.
+If Peoples Health removes drugs from our formulary, adds prior authorization, quantity limits or step therapy restrictions on a drug, or moves a drug to a higher cost-sharing level, we must notify affected members of the change at least 60 days before the change becomes effective, or at the time the member requests a refill of the drug, at which time the member will receive a 60-day supply of the drug.
 If the Food and Drug Administration deems a drug on our formulary to be unsafe, or the drug's manufacturer removes the drug from the market, we will provide notice to members who take the drug and immediately remove the drug from our formulary.

-For updated information about covered drugs, please click here to use our online prescription drug search or call Member Services toll-free at
+For updated information about drugs covered by Peoples Health, please click here to use our online prescription drug search or call the Member Services department toll-free at

 , seven days a week, from 8 a.m. to 8 p.m.
 TTY users may call 711.
-If you contact on a weekend or holiday, you may need to leave a message, but we will return your call within one business day.
+If you contact Member Services on a weekend or holiday, you may need to leave a message, but your call will be returned within one business day.

-In the event of a mid-year nonmaintenance formulary change,we will update the formulary with an addendum and notify you in writing.
+In the event of a mid-year nonmaintenance formulary change, Peoples Health will update the formulary with an addendum and will notify you in writing by mail.

-The amount you pay depends on which formulary tier your drug falls under and whether you fill your prescription at a network pharmacy or an out-of-network pharmacy.
-It also depends on what level of Extra Help you get from Medicare to pay for your prescription drugs.
-Search our formulary to find out what you pay based on the plan you are enrolled in.
+The amount you pay depends on which tier level your drug falls under on our formulary and whether you fill your prescription at a network pharmacy or an out-of-network pharmacy.
+It also depends on if you get Extra Help from Medicare to pay for your prescription drug costs.
+To search for your prescription drugs and to find out what you pay based on the plan you are enrolled in, search for them on our formulary.

-Benefits, formulary, pharmacy network, provider network, premium and copayments or coinsurance may change on January 1 each year.
+Benefits, formulary, pharmacy network, premium and/or copayments/coinsurance may change on January 1, 2014.

 A generic drug is approved by the Food and Drug Administration as having the same active-ingredient formula as the brand-name drug.
 Generally, generic drugs cost less than brand-name drugs.
 Peoples Health covers both brand-name drugs and generic drugs.